Downsizing: A Small Modular Reactor Opportunity in Canada?

 From a value chain perspective, we still have some hard questions to resolve in Canada.
 Why doesn’t Canada have a uranium enrichment facility to capture greater economic value domestically?

 As the second largest producer of uranium (nuclear fuel) we export 85% of our output, all of which is enriched elsewhere.
-Nuclear energy produced 10% of global electricity in 2018 (greater than wind, solar and other renewables, combined) and 80% of the global nuclear fleet consumed enriched uranium.
+Nuclear energy produced 10% of global electricity in 2018 (greater than wind, solar and other non-hydro renewables, combined) and 80% of the global nuclear fleet consumed enriched uranium.
 The majority of SMR designs will also require enriched uranium.

 Who will build the plants to manufacture SMR components and fuel assembles?
 How competitive is Canada’s regulatory environment in the global context?
 Can our private-sector entities compete with state-owned actors abroad?
 Can Canada capture the international market without domestic buy-in into SMRs?
 What is the future of ‘Brand Canada’ in the nuclear arena beyond CANDU?
 Since South Korea, China, and Russia have been capturing new international markets and building nuclear reactors more cheaply, answers are needed soon.